Verminfate/Tailscale-remote-access/README.md

 * The program should be working now

 ## Todo
-* Store the value that decides if a machine is online/offline in the settings menu
 * Have a first start menu that appears, that way we can avoid the "Empty" computer on first startup
 * Get SSH working
 * Compatability on Macosx